Amirabs7/Tunisia-democracy-analysis/README.md

 R packages: ggplot2, dplyr, ERT, tibble, and others as used in scripts.

 See individual scripts for package details.

-How to Run
-Clone this repository locally.

-Open RStudio or your preferred R environment.

-Ensure the V-Dem ERT dataset or processed data.csv is available in the data/ folder or loaded via the ERT R package.

-Run the analysis scripts in the scripts/ folder sequentially or as needed.

-Generate plots in the plots/ folder and the report from the R Markdown file in reports/.

-View Tunisia’s Fragile Democratic Rollercoaster Insights from V-Dem ERT Data.Rmd for detailed documentation.

 Key Findings
 Tunisia experienced decades of near-zero democracy scores before 2011.